lalghoul/Private-Blockchain-Notary-Service/README.md

-# Private Blockchain with RESTFUL API
+# Private Blockchain Notary Service

-This project is private Blockchain that store data locally using LevelDB integrated with RESTFUL API to GET and POST Blocks.
+This project is private Blockchain that stores favorite stars for users locally using LevelDB integrated with RESTFUL API to GET and POST Blocks.

 ## Getting Started